 All roads lead to Boston

 It’s Thursday — the workweek’s almost passed!
-Welcome to The Next’s Daily Briefing, featuring the W Roundup, daily Watch List, and Yesterday’s Recap!
+Welcome to The Next’s Daily Briefing, featuring the W Roundup, the daily Watch List and Yesterday’s Recap!
 Day 120 of college basketball is here, following the first UNLV title out of the Mountain West tournament since 1994.
 Colorado State point guard McKenna Hofschild did her best to keep the game close, but Essence Booker and co. proved too much.
 There was little else on last night, and not much to speak of today, so I figured now would be a great time to join The Athletic and Sports Illustrated from yesterday and run through some national awards.
-I’m technically a USBWA voter (no, I don’t know why they let me do that, either), and am all about transparency.
+I’m technically a USBWA voter (no, I don’t know why they let me do that, either), and I am all about transparency.

 So with some further ado, let’s run through some national awards, shall we?